blackary/sis-tricks/multiple-python-files/README.md

 # Multi-File Apps

-Multi-file apps actually work natively in SiS, though it is not possible today to see or edit anything but the main file.
+Multi-file apps can be made to work in SiS, though it is not possible today to see or edit anything but the main file through the web UI.

 ## Steps to make this work